 A question of reliability

-When it comes to choosing between open-source and commercial DPI, the latter offers some advantages for which its open-source cousins cannot compensate.
+When it comes to choosing between open-source DPI and commercial DPI, the latter offers some advantages for which its open-source cousins cannot compensate.
 Commercial solutions such as our own OEM DPI engine R&S®PACE 2 have proven themselves more reliable than their open-source counterparts.
-A study that tested several DPI tools against a large database of network traffic found that a commercial solution was the most accurate in classifying traffic at various layers of the OSI model.
-More precisely, this means that commercial DPI engines such as R&S®PACE 2 are able to detect and classify data packets coming from messaging apps such as Whatsapp or Signal more accurately, including application attributes such as text, audio and video to provide real-time, in-depth visibility of the traffic.
+A study that tested several DPI tools against a large database of network traffic found that a commercial solution was the most accurate in classifying traffic at various layers of the OSI model.3 More precisely, this means that commercial DPI engines such as R&S®PACE 2 are able to detect and classify data packets coming from messaging apps such as Whatsapp or Signal more accurately, including application attributes such as text, audio and video to provide real-time, in-depth visibility of the traffic.

 A key factor that determines the reliability of a DPI technology is the frequency at which its libraries are updated.
 Our R&S®PACE 2 library, for example, is updated on new applications and protocols on a weekly basis.
 Given that the details for most protocol and application changes are not publicly announced, a sophisticated automated testing infrastructure is needed to ensure accurate classification.
 Open-source DPI does not offer this security.
 Commercial DPI solutions such as R&S®PACE 2 run frequent automated tests to validate identified traffic patterns and ensure that existing classifications are free from false positives.
 Ensuring the DPI engine is up to date guarantees higher reliability and ensures no application remains undetected.

 Commercial DPI takes traffic detection a notch higher with its ability to detect encrypted and obfuscated traffic.
 This inherently requires advanced methods such as statistical and behavioral analysis and machine learning, technologies which are not available in the open-source versions.
-These technologies, combined with the frequency with which new signatures are added to its libraries, ensure that commercial DPI detects new security protocols such as Transport Layer Security (TLS) 1.3, which has seen a surge in its use over the past year, and classifies the underlying traffic accordingly.
+These technologies, combined with the frequency with which new signatures are added to its libraries, ensure that commercial deep packet inspection detects new security protocols such as Transport Layer Security (TLS) 1.3, which has seen a surge in its use over the past year, and classifies the underlying traffic accordingly.

 More importantly, compared to open-source solutions, commercial DPI provides an unrivalled breadth in terms of coverage of applications and protocols.
 R&S®PACE 2 boasts thousands of signatures, while open-source DPI often offers just a fraction of those, which results in many packets not being identified.
 Commercial DPI is also enriched with insights on localized versions of major applications and protocols received from clients globally, increasing its overall reliability and classification accuracy.